 Computer Engineering, B.A.Sc.
-(Class of 2022)
+(Class of 2025)

-Elective courses in years three and four are to be chosen from Electives Lists A and B, and by consulting suggested Streams and prerequisite paths.
+Elective courses in years three and four are to be chosen from Electives Lists A, B, and C, and by consulting suggested Streams and prerequisite paths.
 Your complete degree program must:

-- 1. Exceed the minimum Accreditation Units (AU) set by ECE in each CEAB category. - 2.
+- 1. Satisfy the minimum Accreditation Units (AU) set by ECE in each CEAB category. - 2.
 Have at least 5 four-hundred level elective courses. - 3.
-Have at least 4 courses from Electives Lists A and B that satisfy the Department criteria for qualified accreditation units in the categories of engineering science and engineering design.

-- 4. Have at least 3 courses from Elective List B. - 5.
-Counting required core courses, plus elective courses chosen for second, third and fourth years, result in a total of no fewer than 119.6 credits for those years.
+Have at least 3 courses from Electives Lists A, B, and C that satisfy the Department criteria for qualified accreditation units in the categories of engineering science and engineering design. - 4.
+Have at least 3 courses from Elective List B. - 5.
+Counting required core courses and elective courses in all four years, result in a total of no fewer than 157.5 credits for the complete program.